 In mid-March, a new crop of executives were elected and hired, keen to improve the lives of students at UPEI.
-The executives are now more than halfway through their term, so the editorial board of The Cadre sat down with each SU executive to talk about what theyâ€™ve been up to and what progress theyâ€™ve made on their goals.
+The executives are now more than halfway through their term, so The Cadre sat down with each SU executive to talk about what theyâ€™ve been up to and what progress theyâ€™ve made on their goals.

 Our evaluation will be informed on the following:

 - Progress on executive mandate goals and campaign promises

 - Effectiveness in fulfilling job duties and expectations

 - What would be reasonably expected of someone with similar experience within the SU

 This person went above and beyond what is traditionally required and expected for the role.
 They overachieve on their goals while making it look easy.
 They are a standard for future executives.
 This person would probably walk on water if you asked them.

 This person did a great job and might have expanded or redefined their role too.
 This person can demonstrate tangible progress on their goals.